Adding lyrics and chords to your songs

 - When typing in the Lyrics field, a toolbar will appear above the keyboard with buttons to sharp and flat symbols and other useful chord symbols.

 - After entering lyrics, you can apply basic formatting—bold, italic, underline, left-align, center, right-align and color—using the formatting toolbar at the top of the Lyrics field.
-(This only appears on iOS 6 and later.)
+On larger devices that have enough room for it, you can also use a Clear Formatting button (X icon) to remove formatting from the selected text.

 - You can automatically transpose your chords using the flat (b) and sharp (#) buttons at the top of the Lyrics and Chords fields.
 This transposes all the chords up or down a half-step at a time.
 To choose between enharmonic notes, Set List Maker will add a sharp if moving to a higher note or a flat if moving to a lower note.
 So if, for example, you have the chords E A B and tap the sharp button once, Set List Maker will change the chords to F A# C. You can change this to F Bb C by tapping the sharp button again to get F# B C#, then tapping the flat button to get F Bb C.